jcchikikomori/php7-starter/README.md

 * Using Medoo for more easier database handling (called DB in Core)

 ## Additonal Features
-* Multi-user setup like the Google Auth System (Experimental)
+* Multi-user (not level) setup like the Google Auth System
-* You can build a function for email using Composer or load your PHP-compatible Mail library in libraries/ dir
+* You can build a function for email using Composer or load your own library in libraries/ dir
 * Uses Composer to load external dependencies by loading Composer dependencies in Core (PHPMailer, Captcha-Generator, etc.) for sure
 * NodeJS ready.
 You can use Bower for load public dependencies such as Bootstrap, JQuery or maybe Foundation too!
 (You can ignore this if you prefer CDNs)
 * Currently using [SB-Admin 2](http://startbootstrap.com/template-overviews/sb-admin-2/) front-end template.
 You can replace them easily with bower!
 (Don't forget to check Headers & Footers!)